pyrmont/articles.inqk.net/src/_posts/2025-09-18-revised-janet-dir-structure.md

 [^terms]: This post uses terminology like _legacy bundle_ and _modern bundle_
 that I introduced in [this post][tp].

+[^name]: Because of how Janet works internally, bundles should not be called 'bin', 'bundle' or 'man'.

 [tp]: https://articles.inqk.net/2025/09/15/janet-bundles.html "Read the article 'Bundles in Janet'."